Overview of Permanent Residence Options

 EB-2: Advanced Degree Holder - Teaching Faculty (Special Handling)

 EB-1: Aliens of Extraordinary Ability

 Must be able to demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.
 Achievements must be recognized in your field through extensive documentation.
 Individuals of extraordinary ability are considered to be the best of the best in their field and it is an eligibility category that applies to very few individuals.
-NOTE: This type of petition may be self sponsored and will not require that Vanderbilt sign a G-28 or provide a letter of sponsorship.
+NOTE: This type of petition may be self-sponsored and will not require that Vanderbilt University sign a G-28 or provide a letter of sponsorship.

 - Alien's extraordinary achievements must have resulted in sustained national or international acclaim in the field

 - Alien will work in the field in which he/she has earned extraordinary status